byuccl/BYU-Computing-Tutorials/make_tutorial/README.txt

     Just run 'make' to build.
 (It even prints in nice colors for us).

 ex3 Contains a more advanced cmake example:
-    - I never got to this in class

     - It demonstrates:
         - Placing all build files in a build directory.
         - Subdirectories